vrm-c/vrm.dev/content/en/docs/univrm/univrm_upm.md

 ```

 The hash values in `lock` can be updated automatically by Unity, there is no need to manually change them.

-However, if you want to switch to a specific commit, you can manually change the hash value.

 ```json
   "lock": {